-Tamara Jacka is Professor in the Department of Political and Social Change, in the College of Asia and the Pacific, the Australian National University.
-She is a feminist scholar with research interests in gender and rural-urban inequalities, rural-urban migration, and social change in China.
-She is the author of Rural Women in Urban China: Gender, Migration, and Social Change (ME Sharpe 2006), Women, Gender and Rural Development in China (co-authored with Sally Sargeson, Edward Elgar 2011) and Contemporary China: Society and Social Change (co-authored with Andrew Kipnis and Sally Sargeson, Cambridge University Press 2013).
-She is currently writing an historical ethnography, examining transformations in everyday practices in a village in the central Chinese province of Henan.
+Tamara Jacka is an Emeritus Professor in the Department of Political and Social Change, College of Asia and the Pacific, The Australian National University.
+A feminist social anthropologist, her main research interests are in gender, rural–urban migration and social change in contemporary China.
+She is the author of Rural Women in Urban China: Gender, Migration, and Social Change (M.E.
+Sharpe, 2006), which won the Francis L.K.
+Hsu prize for best book in East Asian Anthropology.
+More recent publications include Women, Gender and Rural Development in China (Edward Elgar, 2011, co‑edited with Sally Sargeson) and Contemporary China: Society and Social Change (Cambridge University Press, 2013, co-authored with Andrew B. Kipnis and Sally Sargeson).

 Inside Work: The Hidden Exploitation of Rural Women in Modern China